gentoo-mirror/SarahMiaOverlay/README.md

 ### Possible Todo's:

-- (HIGH) Update all versions of buddiesofbudgie main budgie software with latest releases.
-That will come before april 10th.
-They will be with ~ keywords.
-- (HIGH) Check all budgie-desktop dependecies and do full version check.
-- (HIGH) Test budgie-desktop-10.6 for any further issues.
-- (MED-HIGH) Finish up budgie-control-center ebuilds.
+- (medium) Mid to end may push meta-10.6.1 and all contents to stable if no issues arise.
+- (medium) Assuming above done, 1 month later removing old ebuilds.
-- Make a separate document for further tweaks of budgie-desktop if wanted. (e.g. not showing nm-applet tray icon if using the network applet from budgie-extras)
+- (unlikely) Make a separate document for further tweaks of budgie-desktop if wanted. (e.g. not showing nm-applet tray icon if using the network applet from budgie-extras)
-- Look into specific budgie themes maybe.
+- (unlikley) Look into specific budgie themes maybe.
-- Thinking about adding a meta ebuild for all the applets.